Penfall/Penfall/_posts/2017-4-24-Slamming-in-Historic-American-Folkstyle.md

 The back, throughout this entire maneuver, should be kept straight and in a strong alignment with the hips.
 This can be said of all maneuvers in Leonard's wrestling unless explicitly stated otherwise.
 If such a posture was lost during a preceding segment of the technique, it should be regained by lowering levels and advancing the hips into their proper place.

 The above admonitions are important because the lifting power comes from the hips, through the spine, and into the shoulder.
-The often said and oftener true maxim applies: do not lift with the back.
+The often said and oftener true maxim applies: one should not lift with the back.
 The hips should be engaged in order to return the aggressor to an upright posture and to carry the opponent into the air.

 A second, less noticeable, adjustment must also be performed before the aggressor assumes the second position.
 The aggressor's hands must clasp around both of the opponent's knees from the outside.
 As when changing grips upon the mat, the aggressor should not attempt to move both hands simultaneously because in so doing they would completely lose control of the opponent.
 Instead each hand should be moved individually while the opposite hand's hold is maintained.

 Obviously, the hand that the aggressor first placed on the outside of the opponent's knee is closest to the intended placement for this part of the maneuver.
 Thus, it should be moved first while the crotch hold is maintained.
 The other arm must first be withdrawn from the crotch fully before it is reset around the opposite knee.
-Care should be taken that the shoulder upon which the opponent rests is not moved any great distance as the crotch hold is abandoned Once this is done, the second position may be assumed in full.
+Care should be taken that the shoulder upon which the opponent rests is not moved any great distance as the crotch hold is abandoned.
+Once this is done, the second position may be assumed in full.

 **Step 3**